This is a look at an early 70 mm widescreen process developed by the Fox Film Company in 1929 which led to the motion picture "The Big Trail".

 Supposedly Ford told Walsh that he:

 liked the looks of this new kid with a funny walk, like he owned the world.According to Harry Carey, Jr. in his excellent book "Company of Heroes: My Life in the John Ford Stock Company".
-It was his father and silent cowboy star Harry Carey who taught the future cowboy icon that walk.
-Which if true and I believe it is.
-Completely destroys that supposed quote from John Ford as Carey, Sr. taught Wayne that walk after "The Big Trail" and they had met.
+It was his father silent cowboy star Harry Carey, who got character actor and acting teacher, Paul Fix, to teach the future cowboy icon how to "Walk like a Cowboy" and stop that funny walk!

 Now we come to the name.
 Once more the stories vary, but according to Raul Walsh.
 There was noway the lead actor in a western was going to be named "Marion".
 Walsh suggested the name "Anthony Wayne" to Fox Studio chief Winfield Sheehan.
 Sheehan rejected it as sounding "too Italian", but as Walsh, an American History scholar, knew the name belonged to "Mad" Anthony Wayne one of the finest Revolutionary War heroes for the future United States.
 Walsh next suggested changing the first name to "John" and Sheehan agreed.
 However,